alanryn/personal-site/tips/recommended-products.md

 {% endraw %}

 Now you should see your custom product recommendations for any products where the `recommended products` metafield has been populated.

-Here's how it looks on a test store using the Dawn theme: https://sunny-day-umbrellas.myshopify.com/products/beach-umbrella